Wilston railway station

-Wilston railway station is located on the Ferny Grove line in Queensland, Australia.
-It serves the Brisbane suburb of Wilston.
+Wilston is a railway station operated by Queensland Rail on the Ferny Grove line.
+It opened in 1899 and serves the Brisbane suburb of Wilston.
+It is a ground level station, featuring one island platform with two faces.

 Services

-Wilston station is served by all stops Ferny Grove line services from Ferny Grove to Roma Street, Park Road, Coopers Plains and Beenleigh.
+Wilston station is served by all stops Ferny Grove line services from Ferny Grove to Roma Street, Boggo Road, Coopers Plains and Beenleigh.